telerik/ajax-docs/api/server/Telerik.Web.UI.Diagram/ShapeDefaults.md

 ## Properties

+###  ConnectorDefaultsSettings `ConnectorDefaults`

+Defines default options for the shape connectors.

 ###  ConnectorsCollection `DiagramShapeConnectorsCollection`

-Defines the connectors the shape owns.You can easily define your own custom connectors or mix-match with the above defined custom connectors.Example - custom shape with custom connectorsThe following defines a custom shape with connectors adapted to the shape's outline.
-Note in particular the various helpful methods (right(), left(), top()) to define positions relative to the shape.
+Defines the connectors the shape owns.You can define your own custom connectors or use the predefined types.

 ###  ContentSettings `Content`